Balaji-The-Analyst/Marketing-Insights-For-A-Beverage-Brand/README.md

 # Marketing-Insights-For-A-Beverage-Brand
-About Project:
+## Problem Statement

 The project is about an imaginary beverage company called CodeX.

- CodeX

  CodeX is a German beverage company which is recently launched in India.
 They launched their energy drink in 10 cities in India.CodeX surveyed those 10 cities and received results from 10k